About Sarah Pete

 I love a toast | cheers!

-You will find me drinking hard cider from Potter’s Cider in Charlottesville, scotch or whiskey on the rocks, or a mezcal cocktail.
-When I travel, I love finding a good local spirit, wine, or cider to try.
+You used to find me drinking hard cider from Potter’s Cider in Charlottesville, scotch or whiskey on the rocks, or a mezcal cocktail.
+These days, I lean towards a good Mocktail!